 Upon getting back to the USA, Tim spent three years designing and building his envisioned multi-tool, and many more years getting his idea off the ground and into stores.
 Finally, in 1983, the “Leatherman Multi-Tool” (as it’s known today) was introduced to the world as the “PST,” or, Pocket Survival Tool.

 Like many world-class outdoor products, such as Benchmade and CRKT knives, Leatherman multi-tools are proudly made in Oregon, and in my opinion, are the standard by which all other multi-tools are judged.
 Leatherman products are simply the best, most dependable, and most practical multi-tools on the market.
 They are made from superior materials and built to last a lifetime.

 A close contender to Leatherman products as the multi-tool king would be Gerber, who has been producing high-quality cutlery and tools since 1939, and, you guessed it, are also based out of based out of Oregon.
 What I especially like about Gerber multi-tools is their one-handed opening design, which is fantastic while fishing or working on a project alone.
 I never head out on a serious outdoor adventure without either my Leatherman or Gerber multi-tool, and having worked side-by-side many Alaskan guides, military personnel, construction workers, and others who depend on no-nonsense tools that simply MUST perform, I rarely see a multi-tool from any other brands than Leatherman or Gerber.
-Below are my favorite, and top-rated multi-tools from both companies.
 Click on the photos below to learn more and order yours today through our Amazon affiliate service.